-- The female bears communicate with cubs using groans and moans to send a signal to the cubs to climb a tree for security, or to follow her.
+- The female bears communicate with cubs using groans and moans to send a signal to the cubs to climb a tree for security or follow her.

-- A black bear if feeling insecure, does not howl or snarl.
-But they will slap the floor, huff and puff air forcibly from their nose, and clasp or their teeth together.
-If these actions don’t frighten their prey, the bear may then walks closer to the cause of their unease to attack them.
+- A black bear, if feeling insecure, will slap the floor, huff and puff air forcibly from its nose, and clasp their teeth together.
+The bear may walk closer to them if these actions don’t frighten their prey.

-- A black bear does not make a sound when aggressive.
-As an alternative, they’ll look directly, extrude the lower lip and make their ears lay flat back on their head.
+- A black bear does not make a sound when it is aggressive.
+They will look directly at the threat, extrude the lower lip and make their ears flat on their head.

-Black bears are unusual creatures.
-Using their noses to smell, they will suddenly rise on their back legs for a clear view and to help them smell their environment better.
+- Using their noses to smell, they suddenly rise on their back legs for a clear view and to help them smell their environment better.
 This is an ordinary behavior and isn’t always a signal of aggression.

 Can Black Bears Climb Trees?

-Because of the less mass in their bodies in comparison to brown bears, and due to their shorter paws; black bears are good at climbing trees.
-They can even climb 100 feet up a tree in just 30 seconds.
-I have a video below to show how quickly a black bear can climb a tree.
+Black bears have less mass in their bodies in comparison to brown bears.
+They also have shorter paws, so black bears are good at climbing trees.
+They can climb 100 feet up a tree in just 30 seconds.
 If you come face to face with a black bear, do not climb a tree.